jameshyojaelee/GPT-cell-annotator/docs/seurat_integration.md

 # Seurat Integration Guide

 Use the `gptcellannotator` R package to run GPT Cell Annotator from Seurat pipelines.
-The package shells out to the Python CLI by default so offline runs match the Python behaviour.
+The package shells out to the Python CLI by default so offline runs match the Python behaviour; REST is optional if you already have a hosted service.

 ## Prerequisites
 - R ≥ 4.3 with dev headers for `libcurl`, `openssl`, and `xml2`